aws/aws-cdk-go/awscdk/awsrds/README.md

 ## Login credentials

-By default, database instances and clusters will have `admin` user with an auto-generated password.
+By default, database instances and clusters (with the exception of `DatabaseInstanceFromSnapshot` and `ServerlessClusterFromSnapshot`) will have `admin` user with an auto-generated password.
 An alternative username (and password) may be specified for the admin user instead of the default.

 The following examples use a `DatabaseInstance`, but the same usage is applicable to `DatabaseCluster`.